2020 Outstanding Service & Leadership Award

 Below are the requirements for the infographic submissions:

-- Sign an agreement stating NCHEC owns the copyright, can publish the infographic on its Web site and/or social media outlets, and use in future outreach strategies
+- Sign an agreement stating NCHEC owns the copyright, can publish the infographic on its Web site and/or social media outlets, and use in future outreach strategies.
+Click here to sign agreement.

-- All entries must be orginal work created by the entrant; images must have copyright permission/use permission
+- All entries must be orginal work created by the entrant; images must have copyright permission/use permission.
+We suggest free, creative commons images or ones found on pixabay.com.

-- Entries must be submitted by the December 31st deadline
+- Entries must be submitted by the December 1st deadline.

 - Steps to Becoming CHES® or MCHES® Certified